SSL/TLS Certificates for Classic Load Balancers

-If you use HTTPS or SSL for your front-end listener, you must deploy an SSL/TLS certificate on your load balancer.
+If you use HTTPS (SSL or TLS) for your front-end listener, you must deploy an SSL/TLS certificate on your load balancer.
 The load balancer uses the certificate to terminate the connection and then decrypt requests from clients before sending them to the instances.

-The SSL protocol uses an X.509 certificate (SSL server certificate) to authenticate both the client and the back-end application.
+The SSL and TLS protocols use an X.509 certificate (SSL/TLS server certificate) to authenticate both the client and the back-end application.
 An X.509 certificate is a digital form of identification issued by a certificate authority (CA) and contains identification information, a validity period, a public key, a serial number, and the digital signature of the issuer.

 You can create a certificate using AWS Certificate Manager or a tool that supports the SSL and TLS protocols, such as OpenSSL.
 You will specify this certificate when you create or update an HTTPS listener for your load balancer.

-Creating an SSL Certificate Using AWS Certificate Manager
+Creating an SSL/TLS Certificate Using AWS Certificate Manager

 To allow an IAM user to deploy the certificate on your load balancer using the AWS Management Console,